Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A lot is happening in our City.
-You can find the current projects and status updates here.
-Check back often as this website is constantly updated.
+You can find the current projects and status updates on our Current Projects page.
+Check back often as this web page is constantly updated.

 To set up a new account with the City of Liberty Hill, you will need to complete the application found at the following link.
 Once completed, you should email or drop off the application and a copy of your lease agreement to the email or physical address provided on the application.
 Alternatively, you can visit 2TurnItOn to enroll in new utility services including water, phone, electricity or internet.